 The discontinuation of issue evaluation using the VLSSIR process should conclude with the following sentences.

-“This issue is an unresolved questionwhich is determined to be no greater than SL IV.
+“This issue is an unresolved question that has ambiguity in the licensing basis, design basis, or applicability of regulatory requirements which is determined to be no greater than SL IV, if resolved.
 Inspection and evaluation effort is being discontinued using the Very Low Safety Significance Issue Resolution (VLSSIR) process.
 No further staff evaluation is required.”

 0610G-08 REFERENCES